-However, it’s nothing to worry about — with this glossary of key fitness terminology used in the Sweat app you’ll be able to nail every step of your fitness journey.
+However, it’s nothing to sweat about — with this guide to the key fitness terminology used in the Sweat app and by our trainers you’ll be able to tell your HIIT from your HIRT in no time.

 1RM (One-Rep Max)